Scale customer experience without losing the human touch.

 The same goes for rules: Make a custom role to allow certain people, like 'Team Leads' for instance, to create rules — without giving them all the permissions of an Admin.
 It’ll empower them to take charge of their own workflows and iterate over time.
 And it’ll take a load off your shoulders (you don’t have to create them all on your own! ? ).

 With the right roles and permissions set up, you can keep wording consistent and aligned with your brand in every message.
-Try restricting the ability to create canned responses to ‘Team Leads’, or go even more specific: only copywriters on the marketing team.
-With only your most trusted writers creating canned responses, you can ensure the messages your team sends from Front are on brand.
+Try restricting the ability to create message templates to ‘Team Leads’, or go even more specific: only copywriters on the marketing team.
+With only your most trusted writers creating message templates, you can ensure the messages your team sends from Front are on brand.

 Every team is structured differently, with its own unique positions and management structure.
 Front lets you create an entirely new set of custom roles for every team, so your inboxes fit the way you work.